 Orana Catholic Primary School is an inclusive school and aims to meet the needs of all of its students.
 It is committed to offering a range of opportunities that enable each student to experience success and to develop to their full potential.
-The Learning Support Programme offered links closely with the school wide learning principles of 'Challenge, Engage and Connect' and is implemented using the school values of 'Respect, Generosity and Excellence'.
+The Learning Support Programme offered, links closely with the school wide learning principles of 'Challenge, Engage and Connect'.
+This is implemented using the school values of 'Generosity, Respect and Excellence'.

 To ensure effective learning, practices that are based on reliable research must be used throughout Orana Catholic Primary School.